 One winter night in my mid-20s I sat alone at my neighborhood dive bar.
 As I sipped bourbon and snacked on popcorn smothered in fake butter and hot sauce, a slurring fella slithered his way onto the bar stool next to me.
 He hissed hello.

 A short while later he explained that he was born with congenital heart disease and had survived three heart surgeries.
 Then he asked me if I wanted to get busy with him since he was practically immortal.
+The near-death experiences involved with heart problems make receiving CPR training from Coast2Coast in London all the more essential.

-I think I caused him an arrhythmia when I told him that I was also born with congenital heart disease and had also survived three heart surgeries.
+Anyway, I think I caused him an arrhythmia when I told him that I was also born with congenital heart disease and had also survived three heart surgeries.
 I did not even miss a beat before adding that I wouldn’t get busy with someone who couldn’t be bothered to buy me a drink first.

 I often lament the fact that this guy was such a snake.
 Almost 23 years have passed since doctors first operated on my six year old heart and I have never stopped wanting a heart-diseased friend.
 In my late 20’s, when a fourth surgery to implant a pacemaker became necessary, I felt more alone than I have in all my days.